K-State's Conflict of Interest and Conflict of Time Commitment Policy

 The purposes of this policy are to: (i) educate about situations that generate conflicts; (ii) provide means for faculty and unclassified staff and the university to manage real or apparent conflicts; (iii) promote the best interests of students and others whose work depends on faculty direction; and (iv) describe situations that are prohibited.

-K-State's policy on Employment of Relatives
+K-State's Policy on the Employment of Relatives and Nepotism

 If a person is in a position which requires an evaluation on a personnel decision such as those concerning appointment, retention, promotion, tenure, or salary of a close relative, such condition shall be deemed a conflict of interest.